-The objective of PanGeo is to enable free and open access to geohazard information in support of the program Copernicus (former GMES – Global Monitoring for Environment and Security), based on the collection of environmental data via satellites.
-This is being achieved by making available geohazard data for 52 of the largest towns of Europe, involving all 27 countries of the EU and covering about 13% of the EU population.
-A PanGeo web-portal will make datasets discoverable, accessible and useable via a distributed web-map system as built and demonstrated by OneGeology Europe.
+The objective of PanGeo was to enable free and open access to geohazard information in support of the program Copernicus (former GMES – Global Monitoring for Environment and Security), based on the collection of environmental data via satellites.
+This was achieved by making available geohazard data for 52 of the largest towns of Europe, involving all 27 countries of the EU and covering about 13% of the EU population.

-PanGeo is an EC Project of the Seventh Framework Program.
-The project is divided into 10 Work packages lead by the 27 European Geological Surveys data providers and other stakeholders with specific competence in the various fields.
+PanGeo was an EC Project of the Seventh Framework Program.
+The project was divided into 10 Work packages lead by the 27 European Geological Surveys data providers and other stakeholders with specific competence in the various fields.